OpsHubProduct/OpsHub-Docs-Validation-Space/docs/connectors/svn.md

 ## User Privileges

-For integration, OpsHub Integration Manager requires user that is authorized to connect to Subversion server URL and can read check-in information.
+For integration, <code class="expression">space.vars.SITENAME</code> requires user that is authorized to connect to Subversion server URL and can read check-in information.

 ## Subversion Client